 Every month, First Book’s team of children’s & young adult literature experts on staff (or as they like to call themselves, THE BOOK NERDS) choose their favorite titles from the Marketplace.
-September’s theme is Books that Changed Us for the Better.
+This month’s theme is Books that Changed Us for the Better.
 These titles mean a lot to the team, and we’re sure they will resonate with educators and students alike.
 Here are a few titles that challenge and inspire us at First Book.

 James Whitehead is First Book’s merchandising & cataloging coordinator.

 The Prince and the Dressmaker by Jen Wang: If only this book existed when I was young!
 I read it in one sitting, and it still resonates with me.
 The graphic novel format suits the story perfectly (the clothes! the interiors!
 Paris!); I still have screenshots on my phone of pages/sections that really moved me.
 An excellent story about finding your true self and coming to terms with who you are.